HOW THE TRANS-PACIFIC

 & HOW THE TPP WOULD IMPACT EVERYTHING ELSE

-THE DRAFT TPP TEXT
+THE SECRET TPP TEXT IS FINALLY OUT --

 THE TRANS-PACIFIC PARTNERSHIP is a